-Reducing the Spread of the Virus: Wearing masks is one of the most effective measures for reducing the spread of Covid-19.
-DOCCS reports that it has provided all incarcerated individuals with surgical-type masks as well as 4 washable cloth masks.
+Reducing the Spread of the Virus: Wearing masks is one of the most effective measures for reducing the spread of COVID-19.
+DOCCS reports that it has provided all incarcerated individuals with surgical-type masks as well as washable cloth masks.
 Individuals can request replacement masks if the masks that they were given are damaged.
 DOCCS requires correction officers, parole officers and civilian staff to wear masks while on duty.
 Incarcerated individuals are encouraged to wear masks and are required to wear them during movement, visits, and programming.

 We at PLS strongly encourage you to wear a mask.
 Medical science has demonstrated that masks are an important and effective measure for controlling the spread of the virus.
 Masks protect the person who wears the mask as well as those who come into contact with him or her.

 Scientists have not determined that people who recover from COVID-19 are immune from getting the virus a second time.
 Several people have been infected twice and many people do not have antibodies to the virus after they recover.
 For this reason, even people who have recovered from COVID-19 should continue to wear masks and maintain 6 feet between themselves and others.

 The reasoning used by the courts to deny release varies, but is rooted generally in obstacles created by various procedural and substantive legal principles.
 Lawsuits seeking relief for people who are not in state prison, for example pre-trial detainees and people charged with technical parole violations, have been more successful.

 PLS has not ruled out bringing a lawsuit should there be significant legal and/or factual developments that change the current legal landscape.
 We continue to monitor the situation in the NYS prisons and are closely watching what is happening in courts across the country.
 Our goal is to take whatever action we believe is the most likely to result in, to the greatest extent possible, the protection of the health and safety of the incarcerated population.